 Vegan Deodorant Balm by Happy Holistics (Bicarb Free) – Soothing£7.50 Add to basket

-Fresh Natural Deodorant (Bicarb Free) – Nirvana Natural£9.50 Add to basket
+Citrus Natural Deodorant (Bicarb Free) – Nirvana Natural£9.50 Add to basket

-Each deodorant comes in a plastic-free paperboard tube which makes application a little more convenient, as the tubes are biodegradable it means the packing is low waste too.
+Each deodorant comes in a plastic-free paperboard tube which makes application a little more convenient.
+As the tubes are biodegradable it means the packing is low waste too.